Wax is the largest component of candles, so it’s worth looking into; particularly considering that you burn them in your home and/or work space.

 “You still haven’t mentioned coconuts!”

 With this frustrating set of discoveries and no sustainable wax fit for our purpose, we began researching and buying every type of wax there was (yes, even rice bran wax).
 After a long search we found our answer: coconut wax—a wax created from a majority of ‘high-melt’ coconut oil blended with other natural waxes to create a beautiful burning candle.
+Currently all coconut waxes contain a small amount of soy wax, which we're working to remove.
 The more we looked into the coconut oil used in the wax, the more we liked what we saw:

 If you’re interested in more details on our coconut wax read on here.